larsonjj/generator-pistacheo/README.md

 mkdir my-new-project && cd $_
 ```

-then, run the Yeogurt generator.
+then, run the Pistacheo generator.

 ```
-yo yeogurt
+yo pistacheo
 ```

 Optionally, you can skip the automated installation of npm and bower packages by passing in `--skip-install`.
 The main reason to use this is if you have spotty/no internet connection, but would still like to generate your project.

 ```
-yo yeogurt --skip-install
+yo pistacheo --skip-install
 ```

 Follow all the prompts and choose what suits you most for the project you would like to create.
 When you finish with all of the prompts, your project scaffold will be created and all dependencies will be installed.